 And, of course, we all know that hungry people are not happy people.
 When you put yourself on a restricted diet, you deny yourself the comfort and delight of food.
 You can’t eat fewer calories for long unless you generally feel satisfied and happy.

-The last time I checked, there were only smiling faces walking the beautiful grounds of the Pritikin Longevity Center.
+The last time I checked, there were only smiling faces walking the beautiful grounds of the Pritikin Longevity Center in Miami, Florida.
 No disgruntled, hungry, discouraged dieters here!
 With three decades of research and success under our belts, we know full well that the number-one surefire can’t-fail secret to losing weight is to ditch the fad diets once and for all and commit to living a better, more healthful lifestyle on every level.

 1. Healthy, satisfying eating starts with super salads, soups, whole grains, and fruit.